 On this blog I write a lot about books, because I truly believe books can heal.
 Most of the books I highlight are about Lyme or chronic illness and fall into the health or self-help categories.
-These are five books that changed my life before I was diagnosed with Lyme and they continue to be five of the most inspirational books I've ever read.
+These are five books that changed my life before I was ever touched by the Lyme world and they continue to be five of the most inspirational books I've ever read.
 One is a book of poetry, one is a memoir, one is self-help, and two are novels.

 5 Books That Changed My Life: